This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is discomfort in any area between your neck and your abdomen.
 Thoracic pain may be caused by health conditions that affect your gastrointestinal system, lungs, bones, or muscles.
 It can also be caused by trauma, panic attacks, or anxiety related to stress.

-- Pain with shortness of breath, sweating, dizziness, vomiting, or nausea
+- You have thoracic pain with shortness of breath, sweating, dizziness, vomiting, or nausea.

-- Pain that spreads to your arm, neck, back, jaw, or stomach
+- You have thoracic pain that spreads to your arm, neck, back, jaw, or stomach.

 Treatment for thoracic pain

 - Acetaminophen decreases pain.
 It is available without a prescription.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.